SwedishLesbian/coterie/docs/architecture.md

-# Grapevine 4.0 Architecture
+# Coterie Architecture

 ## Overview

-Grapevine 4.0 is a modern Python port of the original Grapevine character management system.
+Coterie is a modern Python port of the original Grapevine character management system.
 The application follows a layered architecture with clear separation of concerns between the data, business logic, and presentation layers.

 ## Core Components